 The story of Shama Yisrael, the first female African-American Chess Master

-Shama Yisrael earned the title of National Master last weekend, becoming the first African-American woman to earn the title.
+Shama Yisrael earned the title of National Master last weekend, becoming the first African-American woman to earn the coveted honor.
 After playing in several tournaments in a week’s time, the 20-year-old earned her last few points at the Pincrest Independence Open.
 Beginning in early June, Shama reached 2199 three times and 2197 once.
 The Miami native has been playing chess since 2014 and told The Chess Drum that she learned to play at a local public library.

 The following is an upset win at the 27th Space Coast Open Chess Festival in 2022.
 It shows her tactical opportunism and won her a brilliancy prize.
 Some databases show her FIDE rating of 1695, but her USCF rating (at the time) was 1962.
 Her current FIDE rating is 1945.
 The notes were by her coach, National Master Otis Wilson.